Skin-walker: Legend

 Animals associated with witchcraft usually include tricksters such as the coyote; however, it may include other creatures, usually those associated with death or bad omens.
 They might also possess living animals or people and walk around in their bodies.
 Skin-walkers may be male or female.

 Skin-walker stories told among Navajo children may be complete life and death struggles that end in either skin-walker or Navajo killing the other, or partial encounter stories that end in a stalemate.
 Encounter stories may be composed as Navajo victory stories, with the skin-walkers approaching a hogan and being scared away.

 Non-Native interpretations of skin-walker stories typically take the form of partial encounter stories on the road, where the protagonist is temporarily vulnerable, but then escapes from the skin-walker in a way not traditionally seen in Navajo stories.
-Sometimes Navajo children take European folk stories and substitute skin-walkers for generic killers like the Hook.
+Sometimes Navajo children take European folk stories and substitute skin-walkers for generic killers like The Hook.

-In popular culture

-The skin-walker legend has inspired many modern video games and films.

-In mid-to-late 2020, the subject of skin-walkers became popular throughout various social media platforms, most notably TikTok.
-This trend depicted skin-walkers as creatures that disguise themselves as living things and make a poor attempt at mimicking their behavior.
-The trend sometimes involved pointing out people and animals acting oddly, suggesting that this behavior could mean that said person or animal was a skin-walker in disguise.